SOPY Strategy For Breaking Glass Ceilings & Optimizing Opposite Roles

 You

-You can have an Open Up The Sky attitude or you can have a Build It Yourself attitude.
+You can radiate an Open Up The Sky attitude or you can radiate a Build It Yourself attitude.

-You can show Open Up The Sky behavior or you can show Build It Yourself behavior.
+You can demonstrate Open Up The Sky behavior or you can demonstrate Build It Yourself behavior.

 You can do an Open Up The Sky presentation or a you can do a Build It Yourself presentation.